sparser/sparser/README.md

-Sparser is regex & string parsing for humans
+Sparser is a reverse-templating language for matching and parsing strings
 ====================================
+Extracting text from multi-line plaintext strings is a surprisingly difficult task.
+Traditionally, regular expressions were used for this.
-Regular expressions are powerful but difficult to use and not well-suited to longer, multi-line strings.
-Sparser was developed as a reverse-templating language to handle this problem.
+As anyone who has worked with regular expressions knows, however, they are difficult to read, full of gotchas, and don't scale well over multiple lines.
+Sparser was developed to handle this problem.

     >>> import sparser as sp
     >>> r = sp.match("Hello {{str}}!", "Hello World!")